Guardians vs. Brewers Player Props Betting Odds

-Oddsmakers have listed player props for Jose Ramirez, Christian Yelich and others when the Cleveland Guardians host the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds for Jose Ramirez, Christian Yelich and others in the Cleveland Guardians-Milwaukee Brewers matchup at Progressive Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!